How to grow giant Achatina at home. How to care for snails at home

 Spray the soil (as needed), the walls of the terrarium and the snails themselves.

-Care must be taken when removing the snail from the wall: in no case pull it by the sink!
+You should be careful when removing the snail from the wall: under no circumstances pull it by the shell!
 You can remove it like this:

 • spray the wall with water;

-• snail and your hand, carefully slide your finger under the pet’s head;
+• snail and your hand, carefully place your finger under the pet’s head;

-Land domestic snails are sweet, good-natured and very cute creatures.
-Settling in your home They are sure to become family favorites. for many years.
+Land snails are sweet, good-natured and very cute creatures.
+Having settled at your home, They are sure to become family favorites for many years.

 CATEGORIES